NenadPantelic/Voice-assistant/README.md

 Phrase ***What's the weather like around Denver*** will follow the same procedure, but the result that will be given to the method as an argument is ***around denver*** and that will cause unsuccessful operation.
 If we add word ***"around"*** in the keywords list for this command, it will also be removed, and only location name (***denver***)  will be used as an argument.

-To start Lindo/a voice assitant, type:
+To start Lindo/a voice assistant, type:
 ```
 python3 main.py
 ```